Alternative Land Use Services

 The photo above shows one of our current projects, funded through ASAP

-The ALUS Saskatchewan Assiniboine Project (ASAP) is a partnership between the AWSA, the Saskatchewan Farm Stewardship Association, and ALUS Canada.
+The ALUS Saskatchewan Assiniboine Project (ASAP) is a partnership between the AWSA and ALUS Canada.
 ASAP uses the ALUS model to enhance, conserve, and protect natural habitat within our watershed

 The ALUS vision: Alternative Land Use Services (ALUS) has a simple, yet revolutionary goal… to create a healthy landscape that sustains agriculture, wildlife and natural spaces for all Canadians.